 … then head to the lesser known ones

 Each time I visit Mexico I discover new places and hidden gems.
-That’s how I realized that one of the nicest things to do in Mexico’s Yucatan is visiting the lesser known cities.
+That’s how I realized that one of the nicest things to do in Yucatan is visiting the lesser known cities.
 What I love about them is that they are still relatively undiscovered – though through internet they are slowly becoming more popular.

-Izamal is bound to become one of the top Mexico tourist attractions.
+Visiting Izamal is bound to become one of the top things to do in Yucatan, if not among the things to do in Mexico altogether.
 Known as Ciudad Amarilla (yellow city), Izamal is mostly Mayan and yes, it really is completely yellow.
 There are remains of pyramids scattered across town, and from the top of the site there’s a beautiful view of the city.
 The Spanish conquerors here didn’t demolish the Mayan sites but built on top of them.
 So for example the church and convent are laid on the rest of a site.

 Go to the beach

 The perfect trip to me is one that puts together culture, nature and some well deserved relax time, preferably at a beautiful beach (I am from Sardinia, after all!).
 With all the amazing beaches of the Riviera Maya, it is easy to see why I think Yucatan is a perfect destination.
-Indeed, one of the top things to do in Mexico’s Yucatan is going to the beach.
+Indeed, one of the top things to do in Mexico, and among the things to do in Yucatan is going to the beach.

 Visit the islands

-The Caribbean coast of Yucatan is scattered with some beautiful islands, and one of the nicest things to do in Mexico’s Yucatan is visiting at least a couple.
+The Caribbean coast of Yucatan is scattered with some beautiful islands, and one of the nicest things to do in Yucatan is visiting at least a couple.

 Eat (and drink) like a king

-Even though I am hardly a foodie, I must admit that one of the top things to do in Mexico’s Yucatan peninsula is eating.
+Even though I am hardly a foodie, I must admit that one of the top things to do in Yucatan peninsula is eating.
 Mexican cuisine is so good and so varied that it is even protected by UNESCO.

-Each time I visit Mexico, all I want to eat is tacos.
+Eating tacos is one of the things to do in Mexico, and among Yucatan things to do.
 The best places are the small carts that are scattered in the streets – wherever there is a small crowd eating, that’s where the good food is.
 I have a thing for tacos al pastor, which I enjoy with plenty of ensalada de nopales (cactus leaves salad).
 Other things to try are the quesadillas, which are tortillas filled with cheese and other things, such as flor de calabaza (zucchini flowers) or mushrooms.

-Mexico is the country of Tequila and Mezcal, so it goes without saying that one of the things to do in Mexico is to try a good tequila and, even better, a proper margarita.
+Mexico is the country of Tequila and Mezcal, so it goes without saying that one of the things to do in Yucatan is to try a good tequila and, even better, a proper margarita.

 Stay in a gorgeous resort